SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   >
   > * [RMPUDO20250619](https://docs.google.com/spreadsheets/d/1DZ1INbGf893MCEF1ijgeMOZn-cskd0TDcZW7DtPJjLQ/edit?usp=sharing)
   >
   > *The file will have a naming convention of RMPUDOyyyymmdd.csv and will be in csv format with comma delimiters.
-To learn more about the structure of the file refer to the [PUDI file structure] (https://docs.google.com/spreadsheets/d/1M86m55PXHYYoR97QIXCddtuqc80321CPKENqeKZ1y3I/edit?usp=sharing).*
+To learn more about the structure of the file refer to the [PUDO file structure](https://docs.google.com/spreadsheets/d/1M86m55PXHYYoR97QIXCddtuqc80321CPKENqeKZ1y3I/edit?usp=sharing).*

 </Accordion>